kubecost/docs/troubleshooting/frequently-asked-questions.md

 A: Paid Kubecost versions use our [EULA](https://www.kubecost.com/terms).

 Q: When configuring Spot feeds in a federated cluster, where should it be configured?\
 A: The Spot data feed is meant to supplement node prices before the CUR drops.
-Because of this, it should be configured in each cluster to give the most accurate estimates as the data needs to be written into Thanos.
+Because of this, it should be configured in each cluster to give the most accurate estimates.

 Q: Does the Abandoned Workloads savings report rely on the Network Traffic daemonSet?\
 A: No, it uses cAdvisor metrics.